Dala0/God-Generator/README.md

 # God-Generator
-A god concept generator.
+A god concept generator written in PHP, SQL, XHTML, and CSS.
 It makes eight god concepts every time it is run.